An editorial · Vol. I · Boca Raton, FL · 2026

 The math has already happened.
 It went well.

 Diane Green passed two years ago.
 Marcus is 80.
-He has not made a mortgage payment in fifteen years.
+He has not made a required monthly principal-and-interest mortgage payment in fifteen years, while continuing to pay property taxes, homeowner's insurance, HOA dues, and home maintenance — the obligations that keep a reverse mortgage in good standing.

 The HECM loan he and Diane took out at 62 has grown, with the $200,000 draw at age 65 and accumulated interest, to a balance of $197,587.
 The house, in the meantime, has grown to $709,000.
 His remaining equity: $511,413.